deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/theming/css-mapping.md

 - CSS property shortcuts, 'responsive props'
 - Which key from the theme object is used for each CSS property.

-## CSS Shortcuts / Responsive Props
+## CSS shortcuts / responsive props

 To keep your code slim `@deity/falcon-ui` maps certain component props to css properties.